 Who takes care of the poor now?

 One way Medicare supports the charity and teaching missions of its participating hospitals is to pay more for every Medicare admission to hospitals that serve a disproportionate share of the poor, and to hospitals with medical residents.
 One of the changes of Obamacared was to restructure the distribution of available funding to align better with the actual number of uncompensated bed-days filled by patients at a given hospital.
-The definition of “uncompensated” is tricky to define, let alone to reliably measure.
+The scope of “uncompensated” is tricky to define, let alone to reliably measure.
 In its present iteration, the proportion of bed-days used by Medicaid patients and dual-eligible Medicare-Medicaid beneficiaries serves as a proxy for uncompensated care.
 To allow hospitals to plan for the coming year, CMS has published a list of the payments they may expect to receive for uncompensated care for this vehicle of hospital assistance.

 By this measure, highest on the list was Norton Hospital, which is estimated to receive $21,531,533 under Obamacared .
 [For Medicare payment purposes, all of Norton’s hospitals are a single entity.]
 The University of Kentucky Hospital was second with $14,002,581.
 Third on the list was the combined Jewish/Sts.
 Mary & Elizabeth Hospital with $12,045,312.
 Fourth on the list was University of Louisville Hospital with $6,845,312.
 Next highest on the list is King’s Daughters Medical Center at $4,728,326.
 The list begins to fall off rapidly after that.
 [There are hospitals in Louisville/Kentucky which serve a negligible number of Medicaid in-patients.
 I will write more about this method of quantifying uncompensated care later.]